CRNA vs. Anesthesiologist: What’s the Difference?

 • Get your RN license

-Once you complete the necessary clinical requirements, you can enroll in a DNP program.
-Some DNP programs allow you to enroll with only a BSN and get your master of science in nursing (MSN) and DNP at the same time.
+You can enroll in a DNP program once you complete the clinical requirements.
+Some DNP programs allow you to enroll with only a BSN and get your master of science in nursing (MSN) and DNP simultaneously.
 Other DNP programs require you to have an MSN first.

 To apply for the NCE, you must submit: